kchu25/CDLmotif.jl/README.md

     ├── ...
     └── <fasta_K>

 Motifs that are discovered will be stored in the *transfac* format as count matrices (for which it is straightforward to transform them into PWMs).
+Note that ```d1.transfac``` corresponds to the first discovered motif, and ```d2.transfac``` correspond to the second discovered motif, and so on.
 A summary on the motif discovery results is documented in ```summary.html``` in each folder.

 # Software requirements:
 ### Weblogo